vladimir-d/BoxView/README.md

     loginButton.boxTop(30.0).boxLeftRight(50.0, 50.0)
 ]
 ```
-Full example code is available in BoxViewExample project, and also there is a [step-by-step tutorial for this example](https://github.com/vladimir-d/BoxView/blob/master/Docs/login.md) in Docs folder.
+Full examples code is available in BoxViewExample project, and also there is a [step-by-step tutorial for login example](https://github.com/vladimir-d/BoxView/blob/master/Docs/login.md) in Docs folder.

 It is very easy to add/remove views, or to change any view padding without affecting other views in layout.
 And these changes optionally can be animated.
-For example, we can add empty fields validation and show error label below empty field.
+For example, we can add empty fields validation and show error label below empty field, leaving existing layout code unchanged!

 ![login1 image](https://github.com/vladimir-d/BoxView/blob/master/Docs/Images/loginerr.gif?raw=true)

-###  Basic
+## Usage

 The BoxView uses **items** array to arrange its subviews.
 Each item is of type **BoxItem**, and it encapsulate the view together with the layout information.
 So to layout some views using BoxView we have to create BoxItem from each view and add these items to BoxView.

 ####  Creating boxItems
-There are some methods implemented in BoxItem and in UIView extension to create BoxItems with most common layouts.
+There are some methods implemented in BoxItem and in UIView extension to create BoxItems for most common layouts.
 For example:

 ```swift
 // creates a BoxItem with zero paddings from all 4 sides